 Zara Steiner, historian

-Prussia is rightly considered the wellspring of militarism in Europe.
+Prussia is rightly considered the wellspring of European militarism.
 Germany’s government and armed forces were both based on the Prussian model and many of its politicians and generals were Junkers (land-owning Prussian nobles).
 Prior to the 1871 unification, Prussia was the most powerful Germanic state, both in political and military terms.
 The Prussian army was reformed and modernised in the 1850s by Field Marshal von Moltke the Elder.
 Under von Moltke’s leadership the Prussian army implemented new strategies, improved training for its officers, introduced advanced weaponry and adopted more efficient means of command and communication.
 A crushing military defeat of France in 1871 revealed the Prussian army as the most dangerous and effective military force in Europe.
 This victory also secured German unification, meaning that Prussian militarism and German nationalism became closely intertwined.
 Prussian commanders, personnel and methodology became the nucleus of the new German imperial army.
 The German Kaiser was its supreme commander; he relied on a military council and chief of general staff, made up of Junker aristocrats and career officers.
 When it came to military matters, the Reichstag (Germany’s elected civilian parliament) had no more than an advisory role.